View our posts

 • ensure that SEND and EAL students can access learning in lessons to support independent learning

-• develop their individual character, including their confidence, resilience and independence contributing positively to the life of the school
+• develop their individual character, including their confidence, resilience and independence contributing positively to the life of the school.

-The PE curriculum allows students to experience diverse types of sports and physical activities allowing them to find something that they really enjoy doing.
+The PE curriculum allows students to experience diverse sports and physical activities, allowing them to find something they enjoy doing.
 The PE curriculum aims to empower students and give them opportunities to have pride in themselves and their peers.
 It teaches them responsibility, problem-solving, self-discipline, and allows them to understand and practice the importance of sportsmanship.
+The activities of teamwork will allow the students to develop skills such as communication, leadership, cooperation, and collaborative-working skills which will help them develop a level of professionalism which they can transfer into other areas of their academics and lives.
+It helps students to:

-Learn and apply different techniques
+• learn and apply different techniques.

-• develop written evaluative skills embedded with subject specific language
+• develop written evaluative skills embedded with subject specific language.

-• apply a range of strategies to outwit an opponent
+• apply a range of strategies to outwit an opponent.

-• appreciate opportunities for competition
+• appreciate opportunities for competition.

-Literacy and numeracy
+Literacy and numeracy are at the core

 The PE curriculum encompasses all aspects of SMSC and British values to ensure students have the understanding and ability to stay safe in the world and leave a positive footprint within their local community, country and the world, through exploring historical events and modern-day issues.
+Global Citizens is about being active in their community and work towards making the world more equal and fairer.
+Global Citizenship in PE means celebrating our diverse and different cultured but also encourages students to take ownership of their own voice and use them to make positive changes for the future.

 Relationship, sex, and health education

 The PE curriculum at Harris Academy Peckham has been created to give students the opportunity to explore relationships in its many forms.
-Students will also explore relevant social issues, such as bullying, racism, sexism, and the effects of drugs.
+Students will also explore relevant social issues, such as Bullying, Racism, Sexism, and the effects of drugs.

 Further details of the curriculum can be downloaded below.